sourcegraph/about/handbook/engineering/organization.md

 ### Teams

 We have mission based teams.
 This means that each team is responsible for a particular long term mission, which may be a [product concern](#customer-needs) or an [engineering concern](#engineering-needs).
 In either case, the team contains the necessary cross-functional skillsets to achieve that mission.
-Each team is lead by a [Project Lead](roles.md#project-lead).

 ### Management